Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations: Objective functionals for unstable periodic orbits

 \section{Objective functionals for unstable periodic orbits}

 The well-known incompressible Navier-Stokes equations, in non-dimensional form, describe the evolution of the 2D flow velocity $(u,v)$ with time $t$

 subject to the incompressibility constraint

 where the pressure $p$ acts as a Lagrange multiplier to enforce the incompressibility.
-Here $Re$ is the usual non-dimensional Reynolds number, and $f_x$ and $f_y$ are the x- and y-components of a body force.
-Henceforth, following previous authors \citep{chandler2013invariant, lucas2020stabilisation}, we will take $f_x=\sin{4y}$, $f_y=0$, and consider a doubly periodic box of size $2\pi \times 2\pi$.
+Here $Re$ is the usual Reynolds number, obtained by non-dimensionalising the equation with respect to the forcing amplitude (note that different definitions of $Re$ are used for Kolmogorov flow in the literature), and $f_x$ and $f_y$ are the x- and y-components of a body force.
+Henceforth, following previous authors \citep{chandler2013invariant, lucas2021stabilisation}, we will take $f_x=\sin{4y}$, $f_y=0$, and consider a doubly periodic box of size $2\pi \times 2\pi$.
 Throughout, we take $Re=40$, which is sufficiently large to allow extensive chaotic behaviour, but permits the use of relatively low resolutions to expedite computations.
-The system exhibits continuous symmetry when shifting in the $x$-direction, and two discrete symmetries which have been discussed extensively by previous authors.
-By differentiating (\ref{eq:governing_PV1}) and (\ref{eq:governing_PV2}), we can derive a governing equation for the vorticity $\omega = \partial_x v - \partial_y u$,
+The system (\ref{eq:governing_PV1}-\ref{eq:governing_incompressibility}) with this choice of forcing exhibits several symmetries which permit special exact coherent structures.
+Continuous invariance under the family of translations $x\mapsto x+\phi$ for $\phi\in\mathbb{R}$ allows travelling waves and relative periodic orbits with a drift velocity $c$ in this direction.
+The system is also invariant under the discrete transformation $(x,y)\mapsto (-x,y+\pi/4)$, which permits relative periodic orbits, though these are equivalent to stationary periodic orbits with eight times the period.